Gunnar Dyrberg: World War II economic recovery programs

-He later acted as a governmental consultant to the Greek and Italian productivity centers.
+He developed cost standard figures for merchants 1956, 1957 and 1958.
+In 1959, he accepted a position at The Trades Council, a position he held until 1965.
+He was a member of trade ministerial committees and was secretary of Handværkets Oplysningsforbund.

 He continued to represent businesses, for instance the Federation of Merchant Associations.
 He re-entered government when appointed as Secretary of Craft, and worked in several trade ministry areas.

-From 1966 to 1986 Dyrberg worked at the Farmers' Bank (in 1976 renamed The Danish Bank).
-He was appointed as head of public relations and information.
-(He was the first PR manager at Danish banking.)
-He also trained the first consultants in a Danish bank.
-He retired from business in 1987.